CICE-Consortium/Icepack/doc/source/user_guide/ug_testing.rst

 ``--report``
   This is only used by ``--suite`` and when set, invokes a script that sends the test results to the results page when all tests are complete.
 Please see :ref:`testreporting` for more information.

+``--codecov``
+  When invoked, code coverage diagnostics are generated.
+This will modify the build and reduce optimization.
+The results will be uploaded to the **codecov.io** website via the **report_codecov.csh** script.
+General use is not recommended, this is mainly used as a diagnostic to periodically assess test coverage.
+Please see :ref:`codecoverage` for more information.

 Please see :ref:`case_options` and :ref:`indtests` for more details about how these options are used.